atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

-portunity, of fettling their daughters: to advantage : am opportunity which might never offer against was in vaim that Mr; Selby told his wife he had no desire to Settle his girls in any other way than that in which I they had been educated — And Sup.
+portunity, of fettling their daughters: to advantage : am opportunity which might never offer against was in vaim that Mr; Selby told his wife he had no desire to Settle his girls in any other way than that in which I they had been educated --And Sup.
-‘h posing, " continued he men In stations Should make advan tageous offers to. thein,. of which I not see the Smallest probability — I shall be one of the first to oppbfe their acceptance of them, as I very well know that neither birth nor wealth can ensure happiness — I had much rather call a mam in my own of life fon, than, a. man who, thinking himself Superior to me in'
+‘h posing, " continued he men In stations Should make advan tageous offers to. thein,. of which I not see the Smallest probability — I shall be one of the first to oppbfe their acceptance of them, as I very well know that neither birth nor wealth can ensure happiness --I had much rather call a mam in my own of life fon, than, a. man who, thinking himself Superior to me in'
 «